-The Dantian, also written as Dan T’ian, Dan Tien, Tant tien, or Tan T’ien, can be translated as “elixir fields,” “burners,” “furnaces,” or “energy centers,” and are part of the so-called Microcosmic Orbit in the body and connected by certain Qi Meridians.
+The Dantian, also written as Dan T’ian, Dan Tien, Tant tien, or Tan T’ien, can be translated as “elixir fields,” “burners,” “furnaces,” or “energy centers,” and are part of the so-called Microcosmic Orbit in the body, and connected by certain Qi Energy Meridians.

 Historically seen, it’s thought that the Dantian concept is of Taoist origin.
-In Taoist teachings the Dantian refer to so-called elixir-of-life areas where Essence and Spirit are stored and transformed (by “heating”), related to regeneration, health, longevity, sexual energy, and spiritual growth and enlightenment.
-In fact, the Dantian relate directly to the concept of the Three Treasures Jing, Qi and Shen.
+In Taoist teachings, the Dantian refer to so-called elixir-of-life areas where Essence and Spirit are stored and transformed (by “heating”), related to regeneration, health, longevity, sexual energy, spiritual growth, and spiritual enlightenment.
+In fact, the Dantian relate directly to the concept of the Three Treasures: Jing, Qi, and Shen.

-This Dantian is located between the eyebrows, the location of the so-called “third eye.”
-At this location, Shen energy is refined into Wu Wei, Emptiness or Absolute Consciousness.
+The Upper Dantian is located between the eyebrows, the location of the well-known “third eye.”
+At this location, Shen energy is refined into Wu Wei, Emptiness, or Absolute Consciousness.
 One could say that this Dantian is the pure Spirit.

 Dantian and Chakras